 Be forewarned, these camping cabins are NON-SMOKING and they MEAN it!
 Sounds like the management has had a bad time with AirBnB guests and not obeying the rules, so let’s show him that we’re better than that.
 At the time we stayed there, the no smoking rules applied to 20 ft away from the cabin door.
 Mind you, this is Colorado and they do mean all kinds of smoke. *wink*

 We decided to make a couple nights of it to slowly get acclimated to the altitude change en route to Crested Butte, Colorado.
 Our time was spent mainly at the campgrounds since there was SO MUCH TO DO!
 Especially if you have young kids.

 What to Do at a KOA through AirBnB

 When we traveled here, it was mid-September but the air was already starting to get crisp around us in Colorado.
 Neil and Kaya ended up braving the pool that was miraculously still open this late in the season.
 They had a BLAST.
 During COVID travel, you need to reserve a time slot with management so your family will be able to have the pool to yourselves for up to an hour.
 This helps tremendously with keeping social distancing up!

 At around fifty bucks a night (including pet fees), it’s really an unbelievable deal.
-Couple that great price with a dog park, pool, splash pad, dinosaur statues, mini-golf, playground, a coffee trailer up front as well as close proximity to stores and restaurants with the general hospitable nature of RV people…well, there are definitely worse places to have a layover on a road trip.
+Couple that great price with a dog park, pool, splash pad, dinosaur statues, mini-golf, playground, a coffee trailer upfront as well as close proximity to stores and restaurants with the generally hospitable nature of RV people…well, there are definitely worse places to have a layover on a road trip.